pkainulainen/test-with-spring/master-package/bonus-webinars-2019/running-kotlin-tests-with-gradle/README.md

 * It must be possible to run only unit or integration tests.
 * It must be possible to run both unit and integration tests.

+**Note:** This example isn't compatible with Gradle 6.0.
+I am currently debugging this problem.

 ## Running Unit Tests

 We can run our unit tests by using the Maven Surefire plugin.
 When we want to run